This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is enterobiasis diagnosed?

-- Saline swabs: Swabs wet with saline (fluid) are used to wipe around your child's anus.
+- Saline swabs are used to wipe around your child's anus.
 The swab will be sent to a lab to test for pinworm eggs.

 How is enterobiasis treated?

-- Anti-helminthics: This medicine kills the pinworms inside your child's intestines.
+Enterobiasis is treated with medicine that kills the pinworms inside your child's intestines.
 This medicine stops the pinworms from laying eggs.
 Other family members may also be given this medicine even if they do not have symptoms.
 Medicated creams may also be given to treat redness, pain, and swelling of your child's anus.

 - Give your child a bath after he wakes up every morning.
 Use a clean towel or washcloth every time.
 Wash his anus with soap and water.